Business

 What is Climate Smart Agriculture in simple terms?

-Climate Smart Agriculture (CSA) is a farming approach that aims to increase food production, help farmers adapt to climate change, and reduce agriculture’s contribution to greenhouse gas emissions — all at the same time.
-It combines traditional farming knowledge with modern technology and sustainable practices to make agriculture more resilient and productive under changing climate conditions.
+CSA is a farming approach that aims to increase food production, help farmers adapt to climate change, and reduce agriculture’s contribution to greenhouse gas emissions at the same time.
+It combines traditional farming knowledge with modern technology and sustainable practices to make agriculture more resilient under changing climate conditions.

 Who developed the concept of Climate Smart Agriculture?